Riding in Europe After Brexit

 BeMoto guide to riding in the EEA after Brexit...

-Now that the Brexit transition period has finished and we are persona non-grata in Europe you will need to consider a few more things when planning a road trip or trackday / off-road trip in the EU (albeit Covid-19 still may have a thing or two to say about foreign travel).
+Now that the Brexit transition period has finished and we are persona non-grata in Europe you will need to consider a few more things when planning a road trip or trackday / off-road trip in Europe and the member countries of the European Union.

 THIS INFORMATION IS DESIGNED TO GET YOU THINKING, BUT SHOULD NOT BE RELIED UPON; DO YOUR OWN RESEARCH!!